cconeil/Unity-iPhone-Joystick-Starter/README.md

  2. Link the joysticks to the script.
 There should be a public object *moveJoystick* and a public object *rotateJoystick*.
  3. Play with the *speed* and *rotationSpeed*.
 These are both public values that control the speed of your character.

+**Running the iPhone App**
+In order to run this iPhone app, you must download a library from https://www.dropbox.com/s/jfg09lup8yew714/libiPhone-lib.a?dl=0 (it was too big to upload to github).
+When you download this, you must put it in the /Libaries folder.
+You don't have to make any changes in XCode.
+Also, don't forget to run this project in iOS 7.1

 **Deploying to iPhone**
 *NOTE: XCode and the iOS 7.1 Simulator were used to deploy this.*